Health Reimbursement Arrangements (HRA) Make a Comeback-Savior for Small Businesses

 This all might sound too good to be true.
 You hire your kids, you pay them to work for you, and you get to pay $5,250 tax-free for education.
 You must think there are some requirements or pitfalls, and you are correct.
 There are some.

-At the company level, educational assistance is a qualified plan.
-There must be a written plan that spells out the benefit and who is eligible.
+At the company level, educational assistance is a qualified reimbursement.
+There must be a written reimbursement that spells out the benefit and who is eligible.
 The benefit must be offered to all “eligible” employees.
 You must consider the number of employees who might be eligible and what the potential costs may be to offer assistance to all of them.

 If that cost is still favorable, there are several important requirements regarding your kids.
 Your child must be 21 years or older and a legitimate employee of your business.
 They cannot be more than a 5 percent owner of your business, and they cannot be your dependent for tax purposes.
 That's why these programs work best for children who are a little older and on their own.